Samic8/samdawson.dev/src/posts/override-variables-media-queries.md

 }
 ```

-When you can pull off a media query by only overriding variables it keeps the all of what a class is concerned with in one place:
+When you can pull off a media query by only overriding variables it keeps all of what a class is concerned within one place:

 ```css
 .header {